 The luminance of the LED is 0.35 to 0.55 cd/m², measured with a Sekonic L-758CINE light meter.
 According to Wikipedia, this is about 10x brighter than the Phosphorescent markings on a watch dial after 1 h in the dark.

 On the pictures you can see how bright the LED is.
 It's not easy to make pictures that give a good impression how bright the LED is at night.
-I think the brightness is comparable to those toy glow stick bands.

 This is bright enough to find your keys if you dropped them in pitch darkness, or to check on your baby without waking it.
 1 cm high characters on a newspaper can be read without much difficulty.
 However, there's hardly enough light to read the newspaper's small print.

 The #TritiLED project did a wonderful job in over-engineering a faint light.
 The current consumption is in the single micro-amp range, depending on the revision and of the current settings.

 This is the challenge : "Can we build a light that consumes even less current?"

 Update : July 10 2020 : 1.36µA on a 3V power supply (1 LED, 3µs pulse width, 64Hz repetition rate).

 The design consists of a power source, optional ambient light switch, optional timer, some kind of oscillator, a one-shot timer, a LED-driver and an LED.
 The circuitry will be mounted in a housing.

 Let's discuss these blocks a little more in detail

 The ambient light switch has not found it's way to the schematic.
 Adding it would only have saved a marginal amount of current.